StanfordOSAcademySWIProlog/contentteam/README.md

 ## Current Status
-There is a script that can scrape the CSE department of UCSD for courses, their names, number of unites, descriptions, and requirements.
-After scraping, a database is created.
-The scraping is implemented in the file `scrape.pl` and can be run as a script from the command line:
+There is a script that can scrape the CSE department of UCSD for courses, their names, number of unites, descriptions, and requirements. get_all_link will create link for each course page depend on input Quarter and CourseID. parsePrereq will take that link and creat list of prerequirest for that course, and list_to_bool will convert that list to boolean expression. prereq_proc will process such expression and output all possible combination of courses needed to take. builddb will build course database and build/2 will build requirement database based course database and input Quarter.
 ~~~~
 $ swipl -s builddb.pl
 ~~~~